Version 1.3.0

 This means:

-Every time all expressions match.
-The When card is triggered every time this card runs and all expressions are true.
+Every time expressions match.
+The When card is triggered every time this card runs and the full expression result is true.

 Only when result changes from false to true.
-The When card is only triggered when the result changes from false to true.
+The When card is only triggered when the full expression result changes from false to true.
 This prevents repeated triggers while the conditions stay true.

 For numbers, the following operators are supported: